 Atlantic chub mackerel are a schooling pelagic species.
-They migrate seasonally and can be found throughout U.S. Atlantic waters to depths of about 250-300 meters.
+They migrate seasonally and can be found throughout U.S. Atlantic waters in both inshore areas and to depths of about 250-300 meters.
 Adults prefer temperatures of 15-20°C (about 60-70°F).
 Some studies suggest that juveniles tend to be found closer inshore than adults.

-Atlantic chub mackerel grow rapidly during the first year of life.
-They can reach at least age $13.^7$ Daley and Leaf (2019) found that most fish sampled from commercial fishery catches off the northeast U.S. were age $3.^6$
+Atlantic chub mackerel grow rapidly during the first year of life.^{2,3,5,6} They can reach at least age 13.7 Daley and Leaf (2019) found that most fish sampled from commercial fishery catches off the northeast U.S. were age 3.6

 Atlantic chub mackerel spawn in several batches.
-Spawning areas likely occur from North Carolina through the Gulf of Mexico.
-Daley (2018) suggested that chub mackerel reach maturity around age two in the Northwest Atlantic, though other studies from various locations have published a range of ages at maturity.
+Spawning areas likely occur from North Carolina through the Gulf of Mexico. ^{8,9} Daley (2018) suggested that chub mackerel reach maturity around age two in the Northwest Atlantic, though other studies from various locations have published a range of ages at maturity. ^{3,9}

 Chub mackerel are opportunistic predators with a seasonally variable diet of small crustaceans (especially copepods), small fish, and squid.
 Adults tend to consume larger prey and more fish prey than juveniles.
+4

-Very few quantitative estimates of the contribution of chub mackerel to the diets of predator species in the western North Atlantic are available.
+Very few quantitative estimates are available of the contribution of chub mackerel to the diets of predator species in the western North Atlantic.
 This is likely due in part to the difficulty of visually distinguishing partially-digested chub mackerel from related species such as Atlantic mackerel (Scomber scomber), bullet mackerel (Auxis rochei), and frigate mackerel (Auxis thazard).
-The family Scombridae has been documented in the diets of some fish, marine mammals, sea birds, and sharks in the western North Atlantic.
-However, few studies identify chub mackerel to the species level in the diets of any predators.
+11 The family Scombridae has been documented in the diets of some fish, marine mammals, sea birds, and sharks in the western North Atlantic.
+12,13 However, few studies identify chub mackerel to the species level in the diets of any predators.
 A thorough literature review conducted by Council and NMFS staff in 2018 identified only one study with quantitative data on the role of chub mackerel in the diets of any predators off the U.S. east coast.
-Manooch et al. (1984) found that chub mackerel made up 0.2% (by frequency of occurrence) of the diets of dolphinfish sampled off North Carolina through Texas.
-Chub mackerel have been documented as prey for some predators in other parts of the world.
-For example, they are important prey for blue marlin at certain times of year off Portugal and Cabo San Lucas.
-They have also been documented as prey for Cory's shearwaters in the eastern North Atlantic, for long-beaked common dolphins off South Africa, and short-beaked common dolphins off the Iberian Peninsula.
-It should be emphasized that diet composition of a predator species may vary by geography and can be flexible.
+14 Manooch et al. (1984) found that chub mackerel made up 0.2% (by frequency of occurrence) of the diets of dolphinfish sampled off North Carolina through Texas.
+15 Chub mackerel have been documented as prey for some predators in other parts of the world.
+For example, they are important prey for blue marlin at certain times of year off Portugal16 and Cabo San Lucas.
+17 They have also been documented as prey for Cory's shearwaters in the eastern North Atlantic, for long-beaked common dolphins off South Africa, and short-beaked common dolphins off the Iberian Peninsula.
+18 It should be emphasized that diet composition of a predator species may vary by geography and can be flexible.
 Therefore, the importance of chub mackerel in the diets of predators in other parts of the world does not necessarily indicate its importance off the U.S. east coast.
 More diet information would be required to better establish this relationship.